PHOENIX - My horse broke his back to get me here, my horse broke his back and left me here.

 "Over-cooking" happened to youngsters Tyler Anderson and Carlos Estevez too, each allowing runs in relief.

-Even All-Star veterans Pat Neshek and Greg Holland weren’t immune to the mistakes, both allowing a pair in the eighth and ninth.
+Even All-Star veterans Pat Neshek and Greg Holland weren't immune to the mistakes, both allowing a pair in the seventh and eighth.

 There was no stopping it tonight as even Colorado's best struggled.